paulrobertlloyd/paulrobertlloyd-v4/src/projects/universal_networks/index.md

 Working with James Box at Clearleft, I devised the underlying user experience and design language, expressed as a library of localisable design patterns.
 These were customisable, allowing each brand to exhibit its own individuality and brand personality.
 I provided styling for four of these, while Aegir Hallmundur designed the theme for Diva.

-{% render 'screenshots' with screenshots.networks
+{% render 'gallery' with screenshots.networks
   caption: 'The library of design patterns could be customised to support different channel brands.'
   alignment: 'bleed'
   imagePreset: 'supporting'